alban-read/M1-MICRO-FORTH/riscish.md

 128 VALUES myvalues

-The VALUES are allotted from memory that is zero filled, so all values will read as 0.
+The VALUES are allotted from memory that is zero filled, so all values will initially read as 0.

 To change every value.